mParticle/docs/src/pages/integrations/jampp/audience/index.md

 title: Audience
 ---

-[Jampp](http://jampp.com), is the growth platform of choice for on-demand apps worldwide.
+[Jampp](http://jampp.com) is the growth platform of choice for on-demand apps worldwide.
 We unlock programmatic advertising to drive incremental performance.
-A demand-side platform (DSP) at heart, Jampp leverages unique contextual and behavioral signals to deliver customers and in-app purchases through programmatic user acquisition and retargeting.

 ## Prerequisites